KhaledAhmed2004/NoSql_Initial_Backend_Setup/README.md

 5. **Route (`*.route.ts`)**
    Defines the API routes for the module.
 It sets up which controller methods should handle specific HTTP requests (GET, POST, PUT, DELETE, etc.).

 6. **Service (`*.service.ts`)**
    Contains the core business logic for the module.
 The service layer interacts with the database and provides methods that the controller layer calls.
+It handles database operations, data processing, and other core functionalities.

 ## Example: User Module